mcanouil/quarto-highlight-text/README.md

 # Highlight-text Extension For Quarto

-This is a Quarto extension that allows to highlight text in a document for various format: HTML, LaTeX, Typst, and Docx.
+This is a Quarto extension that allows to highlight text in a document for various formats: HTML, LaTeX, Typst, Docx, PowerPoint, Reveal.js, and Beamer.

 ## Installing